MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-software-requirements-2019.md

 > [!NOTE]
 > We don't support installing the Office 2019 client and SharePoint Server 2019 on the same computer.

+[!NOTE]
+The minimum supported version is Office 2010 client.

 > [!NOTE]
 > SharePoint Server 2019 only supports the "Server with Desktop Experience" installation option of Windows Server 2019.
 For additional information about Windows Server offerings, see [Windows Server Semi-annual Channel Overview](https://docs.microsoft.com/en-us/windows-server/get-started/semi-annual-channel-overview)